PLEASE VISIT THE CORONAVIRUS UPDATES PAGE FOR THE CURRENT REHOMING PROCEDURE

 Of course the first part is to visit the centre.
 From the B5013 at its junction with Bellamour Way, Colton there are signs leading to Border Collie Trust.
 Heathway is easy to find but don't be fooled when you get to what seems to be the end of the road - follow the narrow track which leads to our kennels.
 The About Us page will give you all the information about where we are and how to get to us, but if in doubt about directions please email us or ring us on 01889 577058 beforehand to obtain them.
 Monday to Friday our admin office is open from 9am to 4:30pm to take any phone calls.
 At weekends the phone is diverted to kennel staff who may be busy with our "guests" or customers so please do try again if there's no reply.

 Having parked in the car park visitors are asked to introduce themselves at Reception which is contained within the rehoming block (on the left as you walk down the driveway from the car park) If there is no member of staff present in Reception they may be out in the grounds exercising or working with dogs.

 Initially we need to know a little about your personal circumstances and experience with our canine companions in order to help you identfy the most suitable candidates for you and your family.
 Most of the information we need comes from the Adoption Form you will be asked to complete.
-Most visitors complete the form on arrival but if you would like to complete the form prior to your visit - please do so and bring it with you when you visit.
+Most visitors complete the form on arrival but if you would like to complete the form prior to an appointment - please do so and bring it with you when you visit.
 We do ask for some type of address verification such as a Driving Licence or a Utility Bill, so please remember to bring something along when you visit.